When is Hatch Chile Season?

-Don’t worry!
-You’re not too late, Hatch Chile season typically begins in late August/beginning of September and lasts until mid-October so you’re hitting it at its peak!
-Although, a touch of capsaicin adds just the zing I prefer in most dishes, I guess I’m not a true chile-head, because I wasn’t familiar with the short-season, infamous Anaheim-like peppers from New Mexico.
-That’s what distinguishes a Hatch chile – they hail from the Hatch Valley in New Mexico and their arrival is celebrated each year during the Hatch Valley Chile Festival.
-This year’s two-day festival attracted some 30,000 chile-heads, foodies, and celeb culinary entertainment from Food Network and BBC to pay tribute to Hatch’s most famous crop, sample famed chile recipes, watch the crowning of the chile festival queen, participate in chile ristra contests, and be a kid at the carnival.
+Hatch Chiles are generally green, but you’ll see some that are streaked with red and yellow.
+There are mild ones and hot ones and they’re not always labeled as such.
+They look similar to the mild Anaheim pepper found in most markets year-round.
+What distinguishes a Hatch chile is their providence.
+Hatch Chiles hail from the Hatch Valley in New Mexico and their arrival is celebrated each year during the Hatch Valley Chile Festival.
+This year’s two-day festival attracted some 30,000 chile-heads, foodies, and celeb culinary entertainment from Food Network and BBC to pay tribute to Hatch’s most famous crop, sample famed Hatch Chile recipes, watch the crowning of the chile festival queen, participate in chile ristra contests, and be a kid at the carnival.

-For the past two weeks I’ve been a kid at my own chile festival as I played with nearly a bushel of the long green babies that Melissa’s Produce sent me.
-Some hot, some mild, my family and some of their lucky friends got a taste of hatch chiles in hash browns, salsas, sauces, stuffed, layered, and rolled.
+For the past two weeks, I’ve been a kid at my own chile festival as I played with nearly a bushel of the long green babies from Melissa’s Produce.
+Some hot, some mild, my family and some of their lucky friends got a taste of Hatch Chiles in hash browns, salsas, sauces, stuffed, layered, and rolled.
 I think I’m officially addicted to them!

 Today, I’m sharing a simple, mild Hatch Chile sauce, served two ways: creamy and “straight”, with chicken enchiladas.
 The creamy version, similar in flavor to a creamy poblano sauce, adds a cool balance to the piquant, smoky, mildly spicy note of the vibrant green “straight” sauce – served over your favorite enchiladas it’s a flavor bomb!

-- 1 pound cooked chicken breast* ( about 1 whole or 2 half breasts)
+- 1 pound cooked chicken breast* about 1 whole or 2 half breasts

-- 8-10 corn tortillas (I used Mission white corn tortillas)
+- 8-10 corn tortillas I used Mission white corn tortillas

 - 1 cup shredded Cheddar or Monterey Jack cheese

-- 8 grilled or roasted hatch chiles, peeled
+- 8 grilled or roasted hatch chiles peeled

-- 1 onion, diced
+- 1 onion diced

-- 6 garlic cloves, minced
+- 6 garlic cloves minced

 - 1 tablespoon olive or canola oil